Everybody loves the Aeropress.

 From an extraction point of view, it just isn’t efficient.
 I would always feel like I was wasting coffee when doing it.

-So I started to experiment and found out that it’s possible to brew big servings with the Aeropress.
+So I started to experiment and found out that it’s possible to brew large servings for two people with the Aeropress.

 In fact, it’s so easy that I’m surprised I haven’t seen anyone else write or talk about it before.